1963 Kuril Islands earthquake: Tectonic setting

-The Kuril Islands form part of the island arc formed above the subduction zone, where the Pacific Plate is being subducted beneath the North American Plate.
+The Kuril Islands form part of the island arc formed above the subduction zone, where the Pacific plate is being subducted beneath the North American plate.
 This convergent boundary has been the site of many large megathrust earthquakes, including the second largest earthquake ever recorded.

 Damage

 No damage, deaths, or injuries were recorded for these two earthquakes or their associated tsunamis.

 Characteristics

 Earthquake

-The earthquake was made up of three sub events, each of which is interpreted to represent the rupture of an asperity roughly 50 km in length along the subduction interface.
+The megathrust earthquake ruptured a 250 km-long section of the Kuril–Kamchatka Trench which based on pulses of shock registered on seismometer records, found to have contained three particular areas of asperity with high amounts of slip inside the torn subduction interface, each roughly 50 km in length and Mw 7.5 in energy.

 Tsunami

 The tsunami triggered by the earthquake of October 13, caused a 4.5 m wave locally.
 The tsunami was also observed in Canada, Japan, Mexico, Hawaii, Alaska, California, and on many islands across the northern Pacific Ocean.
 The tsunami associated with the October 20 event was larger in the nearby area, with a maximum recorded run-up of 15 m at Urup, but was only observed in the western part of the northern Pacific.